 Playwright-powered

 Browser checks that go beyond pass/fail.
-Third-party domains attributed, Web Vitals anomaly-scored, and every step captured — all flowing into your OTel backend as a rich insight pack.
+Third-party domains attributed as OTel span attributes, Web Vitals anomaly-scored, and every step captured, all flowing into your OTel backend as a rich insight pack.

 cross-monitor dependency view